Turtel216/Beavieeer/README.md

 - **I/O**:
   - `print` - Prints a value to the console.
+  - `read` - Read a value from the console.
 - **List Operations**:
   - `first` - Returns the first element of a list.
   - `last` - Returns the last element of a list.